- This event has passed.

 September 18 @ 11:00 am - 1:30 pm£6

 Watery Woolwich – London’s Celtic Omphalos (18 September 11am-1.30pm)

 Join InspiralLondon’s Director and Sailor Forbes for an Hydrodetour exploration of London’s watery genesis, around Woolwich Thameside.
-Starting from Thames-side Gallery near to the Thames Barrier – nearest station Woolwich Docklands or Woolwich Arsenal DLR.
+Starting from Thames-side Studios Gallery 11 am near to the Thames Barrier – nearest station Woolwich Docklands or Woolwich Arsenal DLR.

 Around the millennium, on the edge of Woolwich’s secret city, a new chapter of London’s history was once again being hurriedly re-buried, under the footings being explored near to the Thames.
 Here on the site of the demolished Woolwich Power Station, Sailor Forbes will guide you on a tour of London’s true centre, the Celtic Omphalos of the pre-Roman City complex lost beneath the destructive power of this ‘civilising’ Empire.
 Before this glassy empire of Riverside apartments, lay a network of pathways and waterways linking another culture, looking out, far and long, down the Thames Delta toward Europe.